 Other opportunities to leverage the New Zealand brand in 2015 will exist via event exposure.
 Included within these are the 2015 FIFA U20s World Cup being hosted around New Zealand, and Argentina’s ongoing involvement in Four Nations Rugby.
 Also in 2015 a significant exhibition – Tuku Iho presented by the Maori Arts and Crafts Institute will travel to Chile, Argentina and Brazil.
 Tourism New Zealand will also work closely with New Zealand Inc. partners to target the working holiday (Brazil, Argentina) and education (Brazil, Chile) segments.
 Focus in Mexico will be exclusively on the premium sector.

 Currently only one carrier - LAN Chile - flies directly between New Zealand and Santiago.
 This service has been upgraded to new B787 aircraft and LAN have indicated the possibility of adding additional services.
 Qantas also fly directly to Sydney from Santiago, important given the high level of dual destination travel from the region.
 Mexican visitors travel to New Zealand via Los Angeles and the new Houston services to Auckland (from Dec 2015) will also service the northern regions of South and Central America including Brazil.
-The introduction of the Air New Zealand services from Buenos Aires however will provide significant additional capacity and competitive alternatives for the underserviced Brazilian and Argentinian markets.
+The introduction of the Air New Zealand services from Buenos Aires have provided significant additional capacity and competitive alternatives for the Brazilian and Argentinian markets.
+LATAM Airlines has launched a new service from Santiago de Chile to Melbourne that will commence in October 2016.